bitnami/containers/TESTING.md

 * A container's testing phase will usually include a single `goss` testing action, followed by additional security-related actions.

-### vib-verify.json vs vib-publish.json

-Going back to what we explained in the introduction, two different events will trigger the tests' execution.
-The following two files are associated with those events respectively:

-* The `vib-verify.json` pipeline definition file will be used to verify the changes proposed in a PR.
-* The `vib-publish.json` file will instead define the pipeline launched when the proposed changes are merged to `main`.

-Both files define what VIB should do when they are triggered and thus tweaking them allows to define different action policies depending on the event that was fired.
-Nevertheless, it was decided that the verification process should be identical in both cases.
-Therefore, the `verify` section in `vib-verify.json` and `vib-verify.json` files must coincide.

-> NOTE: Some containers with per-branch ARM support use separate `vib-publish.json` pipelines for the said branches.
-Remember to replicate any other changes on those pipelines.
+> NOTE: Some containers with per-branch ARM support use separate per-branch `vib-verify.json` pipelines.
+Remember to replicate changes performed on the main pipeline definition file to those pipelines.

 ## Testing strategy